cosmeoes/keymapper/README.md

 This file is separated in three sections mapping, hotkey and scripts.

 #### Mapping
-Here you put keys you want to bind to other keys, for example, if you want o bind the "a" key to write a "b" when you press it you would do:
+Here you put keys you want to bind to other keys, for example, if you want to bind the "a" key to write a "b" when you press it you would do:
 ```
 [Mapping]